GiorgosKarantonis/Media-Sentiment-Analysis/README.md

 # CS-506-Mainstream-Media-Sentiment-Analysis

 This repo is part of the Media Sentiment Analysis Project for BU's CS506 class.
-The code provided here referres addresses the collection and manipulation of data from various mainstream journals.
+The code provided here refers addresses the collection and manipulation of data from various mainstream journals.

 ## A couple of disclaimers...